 Cracks in the Frame

-A window that won’t close properly is a sign the newly installed window wasn’t measured correctly, or it was simply just installed poorly.
+A window that won’t close properly, double hung windows, for example, is a sign the newly installed window wasn’t measured correctly.
+Windows that won’t close properly can also mean the window was installed poorly.
 Take note, because it could lead to further problems and could mean that the window needs some serious repairs.

 Discount Window and Door of Omaha